cpp-tutor/abaci0-literate/Abaci0.md

 namespace x3 = boost::spirit::x3;
 using abaci::utility::AbaciValue;
-using abaci::utility::Complex;
-using abaci::utility::Operators;
-using abaci::utility::Operator;
-using abaci::utility::String;
-using abaci::utility::Variable;

-using x3::char_;
-using x3::string;
-using x3::lit;
-using x3::lexeme;
-using x3::ascii::space;

-using abaci::ast::ExprNode;
-using abaci::ast::ExprList;
-using abaci::ast::ValueCall;
-using abaci::ast::StmtNode;
-using abaci::ast::StmtList;
-using abaci::ast::CommentStmt;
-using abaci::ast::PrintStmt;
-using abaci::ast::PrintList;
-using abaci::ast::InitStmt;
-using abaci::ast::AssignStmt;
-using abaci::ast::IfStmt;
-using abaci::ast::WhileStmt;
-using abaci::ast::RepeatStmt;
-using abaci::ast::CaseStmt;
-using abaci::ast::WhenStmt;
-using abaci::ast::WhenList;
-using abaci::ast::Function;
-using abaci::ast::FunctionCall;
-using abaci::ast::ReturnStmt;
-using abaci::ast::ExprFunction;
-using abaci::ast::Class;
 ```

 X3 rule declarations take two template parameters, the class type and the semantic type for the rule.
 The declaration rule `rule_1` must have a corresponding definition `rule_1_def` later in the implementation file in order to use it with `BOOST_SPIRIT_DEFINE()`.
 The rules related to expressions are listed first, many of which simply associate a token with an `abaci::utility::Operator`.
 The pairs of rules, such as `logic_and` and `logic_and_n`, are used to prevent flattening of an expression AST to a single array.